MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/set-up-your-development-environment.md

 ### [Preview release](#tab/preview)

+> [!WARNING]
+> Versions 1.0 Preview 1 and 2 of the Windows App SDK contain a critical bug that corrupts your system’s PATH variable.
+We are fixing this in the upcoming 1.0 Preview 3 release.
+If you’ve already installed one of these previews, see this GitHub thread for [how to resolve the issue](https://github.com/microsoft/WindowsAppSDK/issues/1599).
+Until Preview 3 is available, we recommend using version [1.0 Experimental](https://aka.ms/windowsappsdk/experimental-vsix) or being aware of this issue and how it might impact your work.

 To install a preview of the next stable release that can be used to develop desktop (C#/.NET 5 or C++) apps, install the latest extensions from the **preview** release channel.
 For more information about this channel and the features available in it, see [Preview release channel](stable-channel.md).
 This release channel cannot be used by apps in production environments.

 Choose one or more of the following extensions for the latest preview release ([version 1.0 Preview 2](preview-channel.md#version-10-preview-2-100-preview2)), based on the version of Visual Studio you have installed and the programming language you want to use.